-1. Many of your competitors will be overbooked and in look for someone to outsource some of their work.
+1. Many of your competitors will be overbooked and looking for someone to outsource some of their work.

-2. They may also have found some better-paying clients and feel stuck with old clients until they can delegate their work onto someone else.
+2. They may also have found some better-paying clients and feel stuck with old clients until they can delegate their work to someone else.

 Some people will be glad to recommend you to old clients, whose new projects they are not interested in or have no time for.
 It is better if you get to know your competitors in real life since they will be more likely to refer their old clients to you.

 However, you can also team up with competitors online and get in touch with them through social media platforms, such as Facebook or LinkedIn.
 Most of them will help you and advise you on how to find clients online.

 Find Clients Online and Boost Your Freelance Career